valflrt/smarticles-fork/README.md

 # Smarticles

-This is a Rust port of [Brainxyz's Artificial Life](https://www.youtube.com/watch?v=0Kx4Y9TVMGg) simulator with some fun features.
+This is a particle life simulation program.

 > _A simple program to simulate primitive Artificial Life using simple rules of attraction or repulsion among atom-like particles, producing complex self-organizing life-like patterns._
 >